 If you’re not feeling it yet, maybe this will help.
 Let’s take a look around Lima.
 And for that you’ll have to stay the night – maybe longer.

 Lima is a food destination.
 When Peruvians turn their attention to cooking the whole world moans and groans in pleasure.

 Peruvian gastronomy is a global hit.
 In London chefs Martin Morales and Virgilio Martínez have opened popular restaurants Ceviche, Andina and Lima.
 There are also people obsessed with queuing for quinoa burgers outside food vans.
 But don’t fall into the trap of thinking that because it’s become pretentious in England that it’s the same in Lima.
 It isn’t.
 The good news is that it’s cheaper and tastier, because the ingredients are homegrown and the portions generous.

 Lime is the key ingredient to many of Peru’s signature dishes including ceviche and drinks Pisco Sour and Chilcano.
 You’re thinking – WOW!
-Is it safe?
+Is it safe to drink so much citrus?
 Yes it is.
 These people have skills.
 They’ve found the acidic sweet spot where the juice softens fish and spices – holding a dish in perfect balance.
 It’s hot.
 It’s cool.
 It’s WHOA.
 Your taste buds will be impressed.